 “Great actually.
 Really weird.
 They light up like no one else asks them.”

 “Why am I doing it then?”
 I asked, obviously missing the mark.

 “Because they’re being of service and because it’s the polite thing to do” he added.
 “Most people treat servers like shit.
 They don’t respect them.”

 “No, I don’t.
 How do you think I learned this?
 For the longest time, I looked down on the guy who poured my coffee or the waitress who took my order.
 I realized my own arrogance and it disgusted me.
 I wanted to act appropriately even if I didn’t feel like it.
 Over time, my right action was replaced by a right feeling.
 Now I enjoy greeting service workers.
 And they enjoy me.”

-So too the skycap.
+So too Chuck’s skycap.
 Now I know why he came from behind his counter just to hug Chuck.
 He honored him the way he was honored.
 Maybe Vlady felt the same way.
 He honored me the way I tried to honor him.
 And that burger?
 More satisfying than any other.
-If that’s the price for being nice, I’ll take that too.
+If that’s the price of being nice, I’ll take that too.